sarthyparty/Find-My-EP/README.md

 - Intersections of hallways are treated like nodes
 - Hallways are treated like edges
 - Classrooms, auditoriums, entrances, and libraries are treated differently than intersections.
 Hallways can contain multiple of these
 - Staircases are a completely different struct and these connect to 3 intersections (one for each floor).
-One complication with staircases arose when we discovered that some staircases have different entrances/exits depending on whether the person is coming from above or below.
+One complication with staircases arose when we discovered that some staircases have different entrances/exits depending on whether the person is coming from a floor above or below.
 The way we resolved this was by treating the different entrances are separate staricases.

 # Version History